johnwalker/lein-plz/README.md

                   [lein-plz "0.3.3"]
                   [slamhound "1.5.5"]]}}
 ```
-### Adding your own nicknames
+### Adding nicknames

+Nicknames are alternative names of projects.
+They can make project setup
+more convenient, since they can be shorter and more memorable. `lein-plz`
-`lein-plz` comes prepared with a fairly comprehensive list of fallback nicknames,
-which you can see by using the `lein plz list` command.
-You can filter
+comes with a fairly comprehensive list of nicknames, which you can see by
-the list by using a regular expression at the end.
+running `lein plz list`.

 ```sh
 lein plz list org.clojure/
 ```

-The list comes from the [CrossClj.info](http://crossclj.info/) web site, where each library with a
-popularity score of three and higher is included.

 You can add more nicknames by storing your custom dependency -> nickname map
-as an edn file like `/home/stuartsierra/.plz/myplzmap.edn`:
+as an edn file such as `/home/stuartsierra/.plz/myplzmap.edn`:

 ```clojure
 {org.clojure/clojure         #{"clojure" "clj"}